romanmendez/phone-catalogue/README.md

   - Node 8.x

-Type the following commands in the terminal to verify your node and npm versions
+Type the following commands in the terminal to verify your node versions

   ```bash
   node -v